When it comes to the best carry on backpack, there are a few things you need to know…

 Osprey Porter (46 liters) – Best Carry On for Adventurous Techies

-But for some people, this might be the perfect bag to roll the dice with !
-Aside from being a great hiking/camping/traveling backpack, the Osprey Porter 46 is hands down the best old-school backpacking backpack that handles a laptop.
+But for some people, this might be the perfect bag to roll the dice with!
+Aside from being a great hiking/camping/travelling backpack, the Osprey Porter 46 is hands down the best old-school backpacking backpack that handles a laptop.

 There are two distinct reasons why…